unjs/giget/README.md

 - `--no-registry`: Disable registry lookup and functionality.
 - `--verbose`: Show verbose debugging info.
 - `--cwd`: Set current working directory to resolve dirs relative to it.
+- `--auth`: Custom Authorization token to use for downloading template.

 ### Examples